 Okay, from here on out, we’ll look at some specific kinds of notebooks you can offer.
 Planners are a great additional offering if you sell productivity or inspirational content.

-Planners aren’t going anywhere and there’s a huge segment of people who rely on them.
+Planners are beloved by a huge segment of people.
 So if you have some overlap in your audience with the kinds of people who like to keep a planner, you should consider offering one with your own unique cover.

 Task-Specific Planner

-General planners are cool, but what if you could offer a niche planner that is also tied in with your other products?
+General planners are cool, but what if you could offer a niche planner that also ties in with your other products?
 The more unique and specific to your audience, the more likely they’ll find your planner useful!

-You can see from the examples below that anything you’ll do repeatedly can lead to a planner.
+You can see from the examples below that anything you do repeatedly can lead to a planner.
 And since this is your task-specific planner, there’s no reason you can’t use it to speak to the value of your other books or products.
 If you sell cookbooks, you could offer a meal planner.
-If you sell fitness clothes, a daily workout log.
+If you sell fitness guides, a daily workout log.

 Reading Journal